Explore our History

 College Garden

-In monastic times, it was used to grow food and medicinal herbs for the occupants of the Abbey.
-There was an orchard, as well as fishponds, beehives, and a separate plot for growing vegetables.
+In monastic times, it was used to grow food, fruit, and medicinal herbs for the occupants of the Abbey.
+There was an orchard, a dovecote, fishponds, beehives, and a separate plot for growing vegetables.
+It is also recorded that there were archery butts set up for exercise.
 A herbarium was first set up in 1306.

 Westminster-Abbey-Gardens.jpg